vdaas/vald/docs/tutorial/vald-agent-standalone-on-docker.md

 1. Deploy Vald Agent on Docker

-    To deploy Vald agent on docker with `config.yaml`, you can run below command.
+    To deploy Vald agent on docker with `config.yaml`, you can run the below command.
     Note:
-      - Please check whether there are `config.yaml` and `backup` directory in your current directory.
+      - Please check whether there is `config.yaml` file and `backup` directory in your current directory.

     ```bash
     docker run -v $(pwd)/:/etc/server -p 8081:8081 --rm -it vdaas/vald-agent-ngt